THURMAN'S "ATTORNEY FEES FOR DIVORCE" TIPS:

 Family Code section 2033

-(a) Either party may encumber his or her interest in community real property
+(a) Either party may encumber the party's interest in community real

-to pay reasonable attorney's fees in order to retain or maintain legal
+property to pay reasonable attorney's fees in order to retain or maintain

-counsel in a proceeding for dissolution of marriage, for nullity of marriage,
+legal counsel in a proceeding for dissolution of marriage, for nullity

-or for legal separation of the parties.
-This encumbrance shall be known
+of marriage, or for legal separation of the parties.
+This encumbrance

-as a "family law attorney's real property lien" and attaches
+shall be known as a "family law attorney's real property lien"

-only to the encumbering party's interest in the community real property.
+and attaches only to the encumbering party's interest in the community

 (b) Notice of a family law attorney's real property lien shall be served